epham1204/cse15l-lab-reports/lab2/lab2.md

 ![Image](chatServerOne.png)
 * The method `handleRequest` is called for each new entry in the URL
 *
-* The relevant argument and fields is the path that follows after the url's `/`
+* The relevant argument is the path that follows after the url's `/`
 * which in this case is the message and username.
+* The relevant field is the `history` String variable which contains
+* a list of every string from every `add-message` query.
+In this case,
+* initially `history` is empty.
 *
 * The value of the String variable `history` gets changed with each call,
 * as it concatenates the new string of message and user to a string that